wbsoft/parce/docs/source/deflanguage.rst

     .. autofunction:: parce.withtext
         :noindex:

-And there are three helper functions that call a predicate to choose or create generic rule items:

-    .. autofunction:: parce.byarg
-        :noindex:

     .. autofunction:: parce.witharg
         :noindex:

+And there is a helper function that calls a predicate with the lexicon argument to choose rule items:

-    .. autofunction:: parce.withargs
+    .. autofunction:: parce.byarg
         :noindex:

 Of course it is also possible to target a lexicon with an argument directly::